chris-kayahara/chris-kayahara/README.md

 Currently my profile features personal and education projects.

 ## What I'm working on
-- Spotify app for walkers, joggers and runners.
-Using the BPM for the users liked songs, create playlists for different walking/running speeds.
-Created with Typescript.
+- Web app to create invoices based on tracked time in a calendar view

 ## Future project ideas
 - Flight search app that overlays weather information to find the best time to visit a location